ahmedsyed2485/LSTM-Stock-Price-Prediction/README.md

 Our project receives data about the stock indicators of a particular stock, and predicts the opening price of the stock the next day, off of which it bases automated stock trading decisions.

+## Conclusion
+This project was a part of the TAMU Datathon.
+After submitting our project, the TAMU Datathon team then applied our model to their example.
+After buying $1000, we ended up making $1400.